aaron-hsu/ground_zero/README.md

 # ground_zero
-it is a bootstrap project ,
+it is a bootstrap project <br/>
-this project uses express,bluebird,mongodb,config module.
+this project uses express,bluebird,mongodb,config,wechat-api modules. <br/>